Will Ditching Dairy Help You Lose Weight?

 It’s the weight-loss trick celebrities such as Khloe Kardashian and Jessica Alba have credited for helping them slim down.
 By forgoing diet staples like cheese, milk, and yogurt, dairy-free advocates swear cutting out cow’s milk has helped them shed those unwanted pounds.

 But is cutting out this entire food group really the magic factor to help you lose weight for good?
 Eat This, Not That! asked Jim White, RD, ACSM, and owner of Jim White Fitness and Nutrition Studios to get the lowdown on this dairy-ditching trend.
-Interested in cutting back?
-Check out these 22 Expert Tips and Swaps for Eating Less Dairy.

 Although some people may have found success losing weight after giving up dairy, it likely has more to do with a combination of healthy eating habits and a decrease in calories than giving up cow’s milk specifically.